dancortes992/Costumer-Churn-Classification-/README.md

 # Costumer-Churn-Classification
 ### Background

 This project is part of the Tripleten data science practium.
-Focuses of the project is classification moeling for prediciton of client churn.
+Focuses of the project is classification modeling for prediciton of client churn.

 ## Project Description